 By introducing a healthy and open culture that celebrates the differences between your employees, you can set up any team member for success.
 The most important thing is to make sure you sit down with any employee who discloses an ADHD diagnosis and discover the best ways to support them.

-Whether an employee chooses to disclose or not, there are systems and culture changes that can be implemented to ensure any employee can find success with your company, regardless of whether they’re neurodivergent or neurotypical.
+Whether an employee chooses to disclose or not, systems and culture changes can be implemented to ensure any employee can succeed with your company, regardless of whether they’re neurodivergent or neurotypical.
 Breaking large projects down into smaller, more manageable sections with clear, defined instructions or processes that are written out and sometimes verbally explained is beneficial to ADHD employees.
 Allowing more time to complete work, as well as the freedom to take breaks and do other tasks may be highly beneficial for some.

 This allows time for the neurodivergent brain to take a break from focusing on a single project.
 Forcing a neurodivergent brain to focus when it needs a break can result in projects taking longer to complete and more mistakes being made.